 In October 2011, after the voting, there were several critics.
 Michael Schwendt called it impossible to explain to users; Christoph Wickert said it had no connection to the actual product, and another user named Roger lamented that it did not signify anything "important."
 But the most extreme reaction came from Bob Jensen, who stated his desire to end the use of code names altogether.

-names seemed to see no value in the actual names themselves.
+In the resulting discussion, many of those who favor abolishing code names seemed to see no value in the actual names themselves.
 Seth Vidal, for example, said that selecting names consumes time and effort, but that no one remembers them.
 In a separate message, he said that release numbers were more useful because they enable one to quickly figure out how old a particular release is by counting backwards, which Fedora's unordered code names do not.

 Fedora project leader Robyn Bergeron countered that the code names are incorporated into wallpapers, other design elements, and marketing materials, that participants in the naming process enjoy it, and further contended that release numbers are only "memorable" because people memorize how to count when they are children.
 Máirín Duffy (who leads the Fedora design team) said that the designers rarely find the code names inspirational, and although she was not in favor of abandoning them entirely (saying release numbers alone would be "cold"), she advocated selecting an consistent, ongoing theme like many other distributions use.
 "The current naming system usually results in awkward names that require lengthy explanation to those not involved."